SJ23 Tech Tip F10b, (Updated 2023-09-08) Bob Schimmel

 • Separate the aft portion of the spinnaker halyard from the foil by directing it to the side of the mast through a metal eye strap, then down the mast as shown a right.
 This technique is similar to the furler jib halyard restrainer mounted at the front of the mast.
 The beauty is that it works while underway.

 • Flip both sides of the spinnaker halyard around a spreader end.
-This is easier to do at the dock but a lot more difficult while underway if you have to flip the lines into the wind.
-With the wind is easy.
+This is easier to do at the dock but a lot more difficult while underway if you have to flip the lines into the wind; with the wind is easier.

-2019 UPDATE - After installing roller furling on Panache I discovered that a loosely tensioned halyard clipped to the pulpit could easily get wrapped inside the top of a furled jib, stopping the furler hard when the top of the halyard goes tight.
+2019 UPDATE - After installing roller furling on Panache I discovered that a loosely tensioned halyard clipped to the pulpit could easily get wrapped inside the top of a furled jib, stopping the furler hard when the halyard goes tight.
 This wrap is difficult to see from the foredeck.
 For this reason I now store only the spinnaker halyard to the pulpit and keep it very tight.
-The primary jib halyard is always clipped on the furler and the spare jib halyard for the stay sail (Tech Tip F36) is pulled up the mast with a 1/8" messenger line to retrieve it.
+The primary jib halyard is always clipped on the furler swivel.
+The spare jib halyard for the stay sail (Tech Tip F36) is pulled up the mast with a 1/8" messenger line to retrieve it.
 This has the advantage of reducing the weight aloft.
-The bulk of the halyard is stored in a coil in the cockpit bag.
+The bulk of the halyard is coiled in the cockpit halyard bag.
 TOP

 PROTECT JIB FROM UV DAMAGE (2018) - And finally you must consider UV protection for the furled jib since removing it from the foil each time you dock sort of defeats the purpose of having a furler!
 However, you should be familiar with this procedure for an emergency.
 You can choose between strips of UV fabric sewn along the leech and foot or use a jib sleeve.
 A jib without the extra weight of UV strips flies slightly better in light air.
 Since none of my jibs have a UV strip (having been converted from hank on) and I do a lot of light air sailing, I decided to upgrade the jib sleeve I acquired.
 A sleeve also protects against air pollution and keeps the sail dry.
 They are quite popular in Europe and are gradually appearing in North America.

-My sleeve shown at right is still without the bottom tensioning strap that secures it to the deck.
+At the time of this photo my sleeve shown at right was without the bottom tensioning strap that secures it to the deck.
 I didn't know how to configure that at the time.
+You can see it in figure 6 below.

 A sleeve that hangs loose over a jib will flap in the wind like a flag, beating itself to oblivion, which is also hard on the jib.
-So I'm copying a design I saw in Holland plus adding a few ideas of my own.
+So I'm copying a design I saw in the Netherlands plus adding a few ideas of my own.
 Features are listed below:

 • SLEEVE CLOTH - The cloth of a high quality factory sleeve is usually silicone impregnated to slide over the sail with minimal friction.
 Panache's sleeve looks like Sunbrella and is lined with a slippery coating.
 I acquired it third hand.

 • HOIST - The sleeve is hoisted to above the jib by a spinnaker halyard clipped to a fabric loop sewn at the top of the sleeve.
 Similarly there is another adjustable strap sewn to the bottom that tensions the sleeve at the deck.
-Both are stitched to the front of the sleeve so the fabric hangs.
+Both are stitched to the front of the sleeve so the rest of the fabric hangs.
 It is important that the top strap is laid on the outside and the inside, then sewn to the cloth.
-This way it pulls the sleeve up parallel to the sail without gouging in to the sail.
+This way it pulls the sleeve up parallel to the sail without gouging snagging the sail.

 • BLOCKS - The Royal Marine's blocks are glued and sewn to the sleeve, one meter apart for the 9 meter length of the sleeve.

 • HOIST & STORAGE BAG - I hoist and retrieve the sleeve using a repurposed spinnaker turtle launching bag slung inside the pulpit.
-The bag is equipped with a wire ring to hold it open and 3 lines to tie the ring to the pulpit.
+The bag is equipped with a wire ring to hold it open and 3 straps secure the ring to the pulpit.
 The opening of the bag is wide enough to easily fan fold the sleeve into it or to pull it out to cover the jib.

-Fig 1 - The Dyneema line loops through the SS ring sewn into the top strap of the sleeve for strength.
-The two bungee cords never did pull the Dyneema lacing lines up to release the sleeve so I removed them.
+Fig 1, TOP - The Dyneema lacing lines loop through the SS ring captivated for strength in the top strap of the sleeve.
+The two bungee cords never did pull the Dyneema lines up to release the sleeve so I removed them.

-Fig 2 - After the zipper sides are engaged at the top of the sleeve, the flap is folded over and held by Velcro to protect the sail cloth.
-The hoist strap is sewn to the inside and out to prevent snagging.
+Fig 2, TOP - After the zipper at the top of the sleeve is started, the flap is folded over and held by Velcro to protect the sail cloth.
+The hoist strap is now sewn to the inside and out to prevent snagging.
 Royal Marine block below.

-Fig 5 - Notice how the lacing lines pucker the sleeve along the forestay.
+Fig 5, MID - Notice how the lacing lines pucker the sleeve along the forestay.
 This is the very thing that supports the fabric from fluttering in the breeze.

-Fig 6 - The bottom strap tensions the sleeve against the halyard at the top.
+Fig 6, BOTTOM - The bottom strap tensions the sleeve against the pull at the top.
 The Velcro strap ensures the knot does not come loose in a blow.

 2018 - To date, this sleeve continues to outperform all other designs on the lake, staying snug and quiet gripping the jib during the storms.
 This surprises me, since a couple of storms were particularly vicious.
 All other sleeves suffered some damage with one jib shredded to pieces after the total failure of its loose sleeve.
 Now I've got people wanting to copy it.
 TOP